 That's why in this best virtual reality headset guide we'll take you through all the top options on the market today, and serve up the lowest prices on them from across the web too.
-You'll find out about the factors you need to take into consideration when choosing a VR headset, what all of the key specs mean, and the sorts of features you might want to look for.

 Some of the virtual reality headsets you'll come across are completely standalone, with everything they need built right in, while others require a wired or wireless connection to a PC or games console – this can limit your freedom to roam and increase the cost, but you usually get a better graphics experience as a result, because there's more processing power available to you.

-In the last couple of years the VR market has matured a lot, and you can get a lot of top-quality, reliable devices for a significantly lower outlay than what these headsets have cost in the past.
+You can get a lot of top-quality, reliable devices for a significantly lower outlay than what these headsets have cost in the past.
 In terms of specs, look out for the size and the resolution of the display that's in front of your eyes, and extras like integrated audio.

 It's also worth checking out the game and app stores that these headsets have access to, which might help you make a decision on which is the best VR device for your needs.
 That said, a lot of the top virtual reality titles are now available across the board on multiple headsets, so maybe don't get too hung up on it.

-New virtual reality products continue to arrive and be speculated about (we're looking at you, Apple), but in terms of what you can buy right now, these are our very top picks.
+New virtual reality products continue to arrive and are speculated about (we're looking at you, Apple), but in terms of what you can buy right now, these are our very top picks.
 Check these out first before deciding what you're going to buy.

-The best VR headsets you can buy today
+The best VR headsets you can buy today in 2022

 The Oculus Quest 2 has proved a big hit in the virtual market, and it's not difficult to see why: everything you need is included in the box (though you can connect it to a PC if you want to), it's available at a tempting price point, and it provides plenty of fun, cool VR experiences in an accessible and user-friendly way.